monsoons-blog/blog/theotherkhanblog/content/notes/guide.md

 # **Nazms**

 Nazms encompass the world of free verse in Urdu poetry.
-While they don't necessitate following explicit rules or structures in form, the word nazm literally means "order" or "arrangement".
+While a nazm doesn't necessitate the following of explicit metrical rules or structures, the word nazm literally means "order" or "arrangement".
 Nazms are often focused on a single idea or theme (as opposed to the loosely connected ashaar of the ghazal), which give narrative structure to the poem.
+In the late 19th and 20th century, this form of shayari became the standard beaerer for addressing social and political conditions in Urdu.
 Though there are countless sub-genres, nazms can broadly be categorized into four buckets:

 **Paaband Nazm (پابند نظم)**, which translates to "constrained" or "bound Nazm," is a form that adheres to specific rules of meter (behr) and rhyme (qaafiya, and often radeef), and can be seen as a bridge between the structured traditions of classical Urdu poetry and the freer forms of Nazm that emerged later.
 Key characteristics of the Paaband Nazm include following a consistent meter, having a rhyme scheme, and adhering to a stanzaic structure.